 As the BPDA’s response to Covid-19 continues to evolve, please check this page or follow us @bostonplans on Twitter for updated guidance.
 For more information on the City of Boston’s response to Covid-19, please check this page.

 Will the BPDA be holding virtual public meetings?

-After months of work by an interagency working group and with support from local community groups and elected officials, the BPDA will launch a pilot program to resume public meetings virtually for Article 80 development projects and planning initiatives later this month.
+After months of work by an interagency working group and with support from local community groups and elected officials, the BPDA has launched a pilot program to resume public meetings virtually for Article 80 development projects and planning initiatives later this month.
 The interagency working group consisted of City and BPDA employees across departments, and met regularly to develop best practices and test appropriate digital tools to host wide-ranging, engaging, and inclusive conversations with communities.

 Resuming public engagement that is broadly accessible and equitable is critical in order to unlock the economic benefits of development, fuel Boston’s economic recovery post COVID-19, and facilitate community conversations about how our neighborhoods will evolve post-COVID.

 All virtual public meetings will be announced through and posted on our calendar, here.

 The BPDA is holding Board meetings remotely to ensure the safety of the public, BPDA staff, and Board Members.
 Items taken to the Board during these months did not require, or had already completed their public process.
 Please check this page for guidance on upcoming BPDA Board Meetings.

 Open comment periods will be extended until the public review process for Article 80 development projects resumes.